How to Get Featured Snippets for Local Businesses

 Domain Authority is an indicator of a page’s ability to rank for a specific search query with a featured snippet.
 The SEMrush research found the median number of linking root domains for featured snippets URLs to be 3,500.
 This came with a caveat, however.
 Authoritative domains are always relevant to your niche.
 Identifying the competition in your niche and comparing domain authority scores is a much better way to assess your chances of ranking for a featured snippet.

 Local businesses are often an authority within their specific niches, especially for local-based search queries that deliver a featured snippet.
-There are very few local businesses that will need anywhere close to 3,500 root domains to be considered a topical authority vs the competition, so be sure analyse the competition on a case-by-case basis.
+There are very few local businesses that will need anywhere close to 3,500 root domains to be considered a topical authority vs the competition, so be sure to analyze the competition on a case-by-case basis.

 Whilst social signals are not necessarily a cause of higher rankings, they certainly have an indirect impact.
 Of the featured snippet hub URLs identified in the study, 89% had social activity.
 Engagement provides Google with some pretty strong signals about the quality and relevance of the content so if you are pointing strong social signals to a piece of content, there is a greater chance that your piece of content will be able to rank for a featured snippet.